-This study will require 3 visits to the laboratory with a total time commitment of approximately 13 hours.
+This study may require up to 5 visits to the laboratory with a total time commitment of up to approximately 20 hours.

 On the first visit, we will ask you questions about your health and obtain your vital signs (heart rate, blood pressure, ECG, etc).
-We will thoroughly discuss the protocol with you and will familiarize you with the procedures that will be used during the next two visits.
+We will thoroughly discuss the protocol with you.

-On visits 2 and 3, the procedures performed will be identical, with the exception that during one visit you will receive fentanyl (pain medication) and during one visit you will receive saline (placebo) during the other visit.
+On visits 2 and 3, the procedures performed will be identical, with the exception that during one visit you will receive ketamine (pain medication) and during one visit you will receive saline (placebo) during the other visit.
 The order of these visits will be randomized.
 You will be instrumented and rest quietly by lying down.
 After a period of resting measurements, we will perform 3 pain tests (pressure algometer, thermal grill illusion test, and a cold pressor test).
 You will then receive the drug or placebo along with the lower-body negative pressure (LBNP).
 We will then wait for the effects of the drug to subside.
 After this waiting period, you will receive a second dose which will be followed by the same 3 pain tests.